Sara Crewe Scholarship

 - The student must remain active and dedicated to TAFK through their high school years.

-- The student must perform a minimum of 50 volunteer (unpaid) hours during their high school years.
+- The student must perform a minimum of 50 volunteer (unpaid) hours during their high school years for TAFK.

-- The student must perform a minimum of 10 volunteer hours during their high school years for non TAFK or other theatrical organizations in an effort to broaden their contribution to the community.
-The TAFK Builder’s Club sponsored by the Lincoln Center Kiwanis is a great source of opportunities for this.
+- The student must perform a minimum of 50 volunteer hours during their high school years for non TAFK or other theatrical organizations in an effort to broaden their contribution to the community.
+TAFK's Builder’s Club sponsored by Lincoln Center Kiwanis is a great source of opportunities.

-- The student must complete an application essay following the outline below by April 1st of their senior year.
+- The student must complete an application essay following the outline below by March1st of their senior year.

 - If awarded the scholarship, recipients must be willing to serve on the Sara Crewe Scholarship Committee through the advisement of the Theatre Arts For Kids Board of Directors for at least ten years post graduation.